 Retirement Accounts and Life Insurance:

-You will NOT transfer title to your Trust on these assets, but you may want to check the beneficiary on these accounts.
-Most married couples list their spouse as their #1 beneficiary, with the Trust as #2, assuming they want the funds to be distributed according to their Trust.
-If you’re single, you may want to list the Trust as a backup beneficiary to your primary desired recipient.
+You won’t transfer title to retirement accounts or life insurance to your Trust, but you may want to change the beneficiary on these accounts to list the Trust as a backup beneficiary to your primary desired recipient.
+For example, many married couples list their spouse as their #1 beneficiary, with the Trust as #2, assuming they want the funds distributed according to their Trust.

 We hope this overview on how to transfer assets into your Trust to avoid Probate has been helpful.
 If you have any questions about this process, please seek the advice of a qualified Estate Planning attorney.